tytydraco/yessleep/out/Cats_Are_A_Liquid.md

 His name is Arnold.
 He is *not* an outside cat.

-Arnold is a mancoon, and a fat bastard of a cat.
+Arnold is a maine coon, and a fat bastard of a cat.
 He’s not nice, he doesn’t show affection, he doesn’t shit in his litterbox, he doesn’t even look at me.

 But I live alone, and he’s all I got.
 So I keep him around, well, because if I don’t have him, I have nobody.
 And picking up after him brings me more comfort than listening to the sounds of my own thoughts.
 So, yeah.
 That’s why I deal with him.